goessner/mdmath/readme.md

 * __Macros not working?__
   * Be sure to have at least version 2.7.4 installed.
   * Be sure to have closed and opened VSCode again after having changed settings.
-  * Due to possible collision with extension [Markdown All In One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) disable ` "markdown.extension.math.enabled": false,` there.
+  * Due to possible macro collision with extension [Markdown All In One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) disable `"markdown.extension.math.enabled": false,` there.

 * __How to define macros in a user macro file?__
   * Create a JSON file containing the macros and define its path in user settings.
 For example ...